apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

     (startup)      (startup)      (runtime)

 The model is the structure of the DSL which you can think of as _design time_ specifying your Camel routes.
-The model is executed once during startup and via the reifier (factory) the runtime EIP processors is cretated.
+The model is executed once during startup and via the reifier (factory) the runtime EIP processors is created.
 After this work is done, the model is essentially not needed anymore.

 By separating this into different JARs (camel-core-model, camel-core-reifier, camel-core-processor) then we ensure